Ratanshi/Image_Pre-Processing-using-Python/README.md

 # Image Pre-Processing Using Python
-Computer Vision and Image Pre-Processing using OpenCV , Numpy and  Scikit
+Computer Vision and Image Pre-Processing using OpenCV , Numpy and  Scikit in Python